 Cutting the lobster

-Open the boiled lobster to remove the intestine and take the meat out of the shell.
+Start by opening the boiled lobster to remove the intestine and take the meat out of the shell.
 The intestine is lengthy, starting from the bottom of the tail until the head.
 Make sure to remove it all.
 This is a step that can hurt you because of the spikes in the head of the lobster and the knife can slip.
 Use kitchen scissors if you are not comfortable with the knife.
 Be careful with your hands.
 It also requires attention and a little bit of strength to break the shell, specifically the head.
-After the meat has been removed, cut it in 3-4 pieces for each lobster tail.
+Once the meat has been removed, cut it in 3-4 pieces for each lobster tail.

 Before you go, I would like to ask the following questions: